-The practices are both located in a suburban area of Birmingham and the building at the Handsworth is a converted residential building which is leased from a landlord.
-It is currently being renovated through funding secured from the CCG.
+The practices are both located in a suburban area of Birmingham and the building at the practice is located in a purpose built building leased from NHS Property services.

 Based on data available from Public Health England, the practice is located in a more deprived area compared to the national average.